hunteke/temoa/docs/source/Documentation.rst

 <https://github.com/TemoaProject/temoa/blob/energysystem/environment.yml>`_ file
 from our `Github repo <https://github.com/TemoaProject/temoa>`__, and place it in a new directory named ‘temoa-py3.’
 Create this new directory in a location where you wish to store the environment.
-Navigate to this directory and execute the following from the command line:
+On a MAc, the anaconda environment files are stored in the following location by default: :code:`<user>/opt/anaconda/envs` Navigate to this directory and execute the following from the command line:

 .. parsed-literal::
   $ conda env create